-- There are 2 main ways to get your Medicare coverage — Original Medicare or a Medicare Advantage Plan (like an HMO or PPO).
+If you decide you want Part A and Part B, there are 2 main ways to get your Medicare coverage — Original Medicare or a Medicare Advantage Plan (like an HMO or PPO).
 Some people get additional coverage, like Medicare prescription drug coverage or Medicare Supplement Insurance (Medigap).
-Learn about these coverage choices and 3 steps to help you decide how to get your coverage.
+Most people who are still working and have employer coverage don’t need additional coverage.
+Learn about these coverage choices.

 You can get personalized health insurance counseling at no cost to you from your local State Health Insurance Assistance Program (SHIP).